varnish/Varnish-Book/varnish_book.rst

 - solve real problems,
 - run on modern hardware (64-bit multi-core architectures),
 - work with the kernel, not against it,
-- to translate Varnish Configuration Language (VCL) to C programming language,
+- translate Varnish Configuration Language (VCL) to C programming language,
 - be extendible via Varnish Modules (VMODs), and
 - reduce lock-contention via its workspace-oriented shared memory model.
 .. - Innovation, not regurgitation